SanSri123/Illumio-Assessment/README.md

 Must provide both files as arguments for code to run.

+Can generate mock test data using generate_mock_data.py

+To run mock data generation: `python3 generate_mock_data.py`

 Assumptions Made:
-- Program only support default log format (only version supported is 2)
+- Program only supports default log format (only version supported is 2)
 - Lookup table mappings input file is comma separated
 - Assumption is flow log data has all fields from Version 2
   - Will work even if field has default '-' character, but all fields must be present